gwen31792/ehentai-toplist-archive/README.md

 [中文版](./docs/README-zh.md)

 This website displays the history of the E-Hentai Toplist.
-This repository contains the frontend code for the app.
+This repository is a monorepo containing the web application, crawler service, and database package.

 Technical details are shown [here](./docs/implementation-details.md).